aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2019/aspose-tasks-for-java-19-3-release-notes/_index.md

 ## **Major Changes**
 - The long-awaited feature of style customization for custom task fields has been implemented.
 - This release includes enhancements and a bunch of fixed bugs connected to PDF export.
-- Also in this release, we made some important enhancements in order to implement better support of custom timephased data for MPP/XML files.
+- Also in this release, we made some importantenhancementsin order to implement better support of custom timephased data for MPP/XML files.
 ## **All Changes**

 |**Key**|**Summary**|**Issue Type**|